juan-m12i/netcat-server/README.md

 # netcat-server

-This repository contains the implementation of a netcat server built with Flask, rendering received data in a retro-style terminal interface.
+This repository contains the implementation of a web application that functions as a [netcat](https://en.wikipedia.org/wiki/Netcat) server.
+It was built in python with Flask, rendering received data in a retro-style terminal interface.

+## Netcat

+## Project structure
+The main component of the project is the webapp that acts as a friendly user interface for receiving commands from netcat clients.
+The project also includes a client and installer that is a thing wrapper around netcat to be used in a command line with pre-defined IPs and ports for ease of calling.
+The ideal scenario for this is having access to a server (either inside of a personal/private network or via a cloud provider) that will be running the application constantly and that can be sent data from any client that has access to the server.
+This facilitates to get data from the clients to be used for instance with tools like ChatGPT to debug issues in the client more easily, but also just sending an e-mail to an admin, or even googling.
+You can read about the thin client [here](/unix_client/Readme.md)

 ## Setup